 a copy of the thank you letter and send the copy to the Scholarship Office.
 Thank

 you can be a greeting card, or a personal letter, typed or handwritten - you

 - Enroll in at least six units for the fall semester at OCC or

 My circumstances have changed or I don't meet the above requirements.
 What should I do?

 Scholarships are giving based on students' academic excellence; however there are circumstances that prevent students from meeting the above requirements.
 If

 you're worried that your circumstances could prevent you from collecting your scholarship, please send an email to firstname.lastname@example.org or write a letter to the Scholarship Office and explain briefly your circumstances.
 The Scholarship Office will review your circumstances and will get back to you.
 We do have students best interest at heart so please be cordial and honest in your explanation.
 Are there any other resources for financial assistance for continuing my education?

 You can visit the OCC Financial Aid website

 .
-The "Outside Scholarship Opportunities" page listed scholarship opportunities from the outside organizations.
+The "Outside Scholarship Opportunities" page also lists scholarship opportunities from outside organizations.
 Once you find a scholarship that is applicable to you, you may apply directly with the organization.
-Most of them listed their contact numbers or website for you to apply.What is my donor's name and address?
+Most of them list their contact numbers or website for you to apply.What is my donor's name and address?